5 min read

 Turn assistance into artifacts when the work needs to survive.

 That is how AI moves from prompt to practice without disappearing in a way that makes teams less accountable.
+If the output cannot be inspected, assigned, corrected, or reused, it has not become practice yet.

 Mustafa Sualp